caitlinmalloch/learn-quantum-computing-beginners/README.md

 If you’re new to open source, this is a great place to start:
 - Fix a typo 🪶
 - Add a beginner resource 📚
 - Write a short explanation for a key concept 💬

+---

+🧡 **Community & Conduct**
+Please review our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing.
+We’re building a kind, inclusive space for curious learners!

+---